Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 CU (U8-U19) provides each player the opportunity to play in their local community for a professional coach under a proven club-based player development plan.
 CU players train locally two times per week and compete in Cincinnati and Southwest Ohio based competitive leagues.

-CUP (U11-U19) provides an opportunity for those players who seek an additional challenge with a pathway to compete at the regional and national level.
+CUP (U11-U19) is our premier program, and provides an opportunity for those players who seek an additional challenge with a pathway to compete at the regional and national level.
 Like CU players, CUP players train under the direction of a professional coach in a club-based player development structure, however, CUP players train three times per week at various locations throughout the Greater Cincinnati area and have access to the top state, regional and national leagues.

-• What is the difference between CU North and CU Southeast
+• What is the difference between CU North, CU Southeast and CU Northwest?

 The main difference is location and staff.
 We try to maintain as much consistency as possible between our communities and are all on the same development pathway.